 Many years ago, the man who brought me over to the investor side of the table, Jimmy Wu, had us intentionally seek out startup teams that had at least one failure behind them, or at least founding teams with a member who had been in such a failure, preferably a major Silicon Valley failure.
 There was something Jimmy taught me however that is different from the advice of most experts today, long before these experts were telling us to go out and fail.
 He taught me, it isn’t about setting out to fail, trying to get past the failure-based learning curve.
 It’s that certain critical things can only be learned about ourselves by pushing beyond failure.

 In everything we do, we should do it to succeed, and not only succeed in a small manner but strive for ultimate success.
 This is success with a capital ‘S’, the kind that unlocks value and creates sustainable assets.
-However, even with the most careful planning and preparation, even with all the exact right resources and supports at exactly the right time, there is always the possibility of failure, no matter how hard we work and hustle.
+However, even with the most careful planning and preparation, even with all the exact right resources and support at exactly the right time, there is always the possibility of failure, no matter how hard we work and hustle.
 And truth is, failure is a constant in our lives, we all fail in small things throughout the day, a tone of voice here, a momentary angriness at a little matter, misunderstanding a colleague, misreading an email or text, forgetting to do a thing, little failures we rarely recognize as a failure.

 We succeed in our daily life though, because we push beyond these small matters constantly, these little failures which riddle everyday life.
 So why is it the larger failures, those mistakes we recognize consciously as a failure, those things others can see and recognize as a failure, why do they shut so many down or prevent so many in the first place from even trying to push forward to ultimate success, to mastery of a domain?